chrisburnell/chrisburnell.com/src/pages/projects/bowhead.md

     padding: v(size, medium) v(size, large);
     @include v(z-index, above);
     opacity: var(--opacity-alpha);
-    // 1. if you just want the raw value, this is not really recommended:
+    // 1. if you only want the raw value, this is not really recommended:
     text-decoration-color: map-get(map-get($bowhead-tokens, "color"), "brick");
     // 2. this does the same for you:
     text-decoration-color: v(color, brick, true);